 The UC Master Gardener Program in Contra Costa

-The first class for UC Master Gardeners of Contra Costa was held in Pleasant Hill in 1983.
+The first class to train UC Master Gardeners in Contra Costa County was held in Pleasant Hill in 1983.
 The early classes were taught by UC Agriculture Department professionals and were quite academic.
 Over the years, the focus has shifted to educating home, community, and school gardeners on sustainable, environmentally friendly gardening practices.

 How can I obtain information from a UC Master Gardener?

-You can contact the UC Master Gardeners of Contra Costa County by visiting the ASK US! page of this web site, by calling (925) 646-6586 or by emailing us at firstname.lastname@example.org.
+You can contact the UC Master Gardener Program of Contra Costa County by visiting the ASK US! page of this web site, by calling (925) 608-6683 or by emailing us at email@example.com.
 Our Help Desk is open for calls, emails and walk-in assistance from Monday – Thursday, 9 a.m. – 12 p.m.
 In addition, FIND US! at ongoing events throughout Contra Costa County.

 How can I become a UC Master Gardener?

-Please visit our Join Us page for information on becoming a UC Master Gardener of Contra Costa County.
+Please visit our JOIN US! page for information on becoming a UC Master Gardener in Contra Costa County.